CI-Tom/pub-quiz-challenge/README.md

   - Fixed bug that accepts empty/invalid entry when asked if the user wants to play again.
 User is informed that only Y or N is accepted(lower case is also accepted).

+  - Fixed bug that accepts empty/invalid entry when entering an answer selection.
+User now receives invalid entry notification and the option to enter the answer again.

   [Top of page](#pub-quiz-challenge)